knikharg/memcache-lite/README.md

 # memcache-lite

-Implementation of the Memcache system, a distributed memory management system.
+Implementation of the Memcache system, a memory management system.
 The Memcache system reduces database overhead by loading and retrieving key value pairs in an efficient way.
-The assignment is a lite version implementation of the memcache server, storing and retrieving key-value pairs from concurrently connected clients.
+The project is a lite version implementation of the memcache server, storing and retrieving key-value pairs from concurrently connected clients.
 Details on how to run can be found in README.txt